a) Target definition

-The first variation is wishy-washy and not on target.
-If you would only get one additional reader, you would have already fulfilled the condition.
+The first option is blurry and not on target.
+If you would only get one additional reader, you would already have fulfilled the condition.

-The second variant contains a clear target value and a target date and is therefore precisely defined.
-Your goals should also be formulated in this way.
+The second option contains a clear target value and a target date and is therefore precisely defined.
+Your goals should also be formulated this way.

 Your goals can be categorized into in terms of brand or revenue: